alexindigo/grunt-rendr-requirejs/README.md

 # grunt-rendr-requirejs

-Copied from grunt-rendr-stitch.
-Still work in progress.

-# Stitch leftovers
+Adopted grunt-rendr-stitch to use with RequireJS (work in progress).

-> Use Stitch to package up your modules for use with Rendr (github.com/airbnb/rendr).
+> Use RequireJS to package up your modules for use with Rendr (github.com/airbnb/rendr).

 ## Getting Started
 This plugin requires Grunt `~0.4.1`